Your Not-So-Average Guide To The Clitoris

 Image credit: Yudori

-At six weeks, after a fertilized egg has implanted in the uterus, all fetuses have the same genital tissue, regardless of if the fetus is male or female.
+At six weeks, after a fertilized egg has implanted in the uterus, all fetuses have the same genital tissue, regardless of whether the fetus is male or female.

-Then, a wash of hormones are introduced, and if that fetus is male, the genital tissue starts to develop slightly differently than a female fetus.
+Then, a wash of hormones is introduced, and if that fetus is male, the genital tissue starts to develop slightly differently than a female fetus.

 A male fetus responds to the hormone wash and develops the tissue into a penis, testicles, and scrotum.
 A female fetus develops this same genital tissue into a clitoris, ovaries, and labia.

-The key here is— all fetuses start with the exact same ‘hardware’ or genital tissue— and the hormones introduced to the fetus, as well as its chromosomes, determines the shape, or body parts, they develop into.
-This means, the clitoris and vulva are made of the same parts as the penis.
+The key here is— that all fetuses start with the same ‘hardware’ or genital tissue— and the hormones introduced to the fetus, as well as its chromosomes, determine the shape, or body parts, they develop into.
+This means the clitoris and vulva are made of the same parts as the penis.

 Labia = Scrotum